Safe Learning Control with Optimality and Stability Guarantees: High-order safeguard policy design

-which indicates $h(v) < 0$ if $f_c < \frac{\epsilon_u}{h_\epsilon}$.
+which indicates $h(t) < 0$ if $f_c < \frac{\epsilon_u}{h_\epsilon}$.
 Moreover, when $K_s = 50$, the acceleration oscillates because the performance gradient and safety gradient switch rapidly when $v$ approaches $v_{max}$ (see \cite{gu2024balance} for more detailed discussion).
 Although a larger $K_s$ can address this issue, it also decreases the tracking performance by imposing a more conservative value of $v$ (see, {\it e.g.}, the case when $K_s=500$). \end{example}

 Hence, a key question is how to design a suitable $K_s$ to guarantee the safety of the system while maintaining its performance.
 This motivates the following adaptive design approach. {\mg In practice, a large $K_{s,0} > 0$ is initially needed to guarantee safety.
-Past the initial phase, the gain can then be updated adaptively to gain better system performance.
-To balance safety and performance, $K_s$ should be decreased to enhance performance when $\mathcal{B}$ is within a safety range and increased to guarantee safety when the control frequency } is not large enough or the optimal control is large with a conflicting relationship $\rho<0$.
-Here, we define an auxiliary dynamic system for $K_s$ of the form
+Then $K_s$ can be updated adaptively to gain better system performance.
+To balance safety and performance, $K_s$ should be decreased to enhance performance when $\mathcal{B}$ is within a safety range and increased to guarantee safety when the control frequency} is not large enough or the optimal control is large with a conflicting relationship $\rho<0$.
+Here, we define an auxiliary dynamical system for $K_s$ of the form